odpi/specs/ODP-Runtime.md

 Hadoop Version Specifications
 -----------------------------

--   ODP Platforms MUST be a descendent of the Apache Hadoop 2.7 branch.
+-   For this version of the specification, ODP Platforms MUST be a descendent of the Apache Hadoop 2.7 branch.
+Future versions MAY increase the base Apache Hadoop version.

+-   The Apache components in an ODP reference release MUST have their source be 100% committed to an Apache source tree.

 Hadoop Patch Specifications
 ---------------------------

-While ODP can be more prescriptive when it comes to the source-code and release-timing of major and minor releases, platform providers need more flexibility in dealing with patch releases.
+While ODP can be more prescriptive when it comes to the source-code and release-timing of major and minor releases of Apache components, platform providers need more flexibility in dealing with patch releases.
 In particular, to deal with urgent security or availability problems for their customers, providers need to be able to do just about anything to triage an emergency situation.
 Even after an emergency is dealt with, some customers and/or vendors are very conservative about change-management and providers need flexibility to work with such customers.

 -   ODP platform providers have full flexibility to release fixes to customers who are facing urgent security or availability issues.
-Once operations are restored to normal, however, these emergency fixes MUST eventually be replaced with more permanent patches.
+Once operations are restored to normal, however, these emergency fixes MUST eventually be replaced with more permanent patches that comply with the specifications listed here.

--   ODP platform providers MAY release patched versions of ODP major or minor releases, but in doing so MUST follow strict guidelines:
+-   Patches to Apache components MUST have the source available to the Apache community, posted via the project-specific bug-tracking system (like JIRA).
+The vendor SHOULD make reasonable efforts to get the patch committed.

-    -   The source of all patches MUST be available publicly (see below).
-The spirit of any patch MUST be to deal with major security, availability, compatibility, or correctness issues.
-Patches MUST be 100% backward compatible (as defined by Hadoop’s compatibility guidelines) and MUST NOT be used to add features of any kind.
+-   Patches to Apache components MUST be to deal with major security, availability, compatibility, or correctness issues.
+Patches MUST be 100% backward compatible (as defined by Apache Hadoop's compatibility guidelines) and MUST NOT be used to add features of any kind.

-    -   ODP MUST itself issue official patch releases to the reference specification to deal with (very) major security, availability, or correctness issues.
+- ODP MUST itself issue official patch releases to the reference release to deal with very major security, availability, or correctness issues.
-> Comment (AFG) Do we want to bind ourselves to this?
-I can see having a mechanism to publish addendums or updates to a spec version if a major issue is found.

 Minimum Native build specifications